top of page

 Doctor Instruction:

-You are a Junior Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is called Lig Ma, who is a 56-year-old man coming in with left leg pain.
 Please take a history and perform an appropriate examination.

 Patient History: